Watch Out For Yourself

 We do well to remember that the freedom to say yes to the things we ought to be doing often comes from the discipline of saying no to lesser things.
 I believe that productive, effective ministries flourish when we determine our priorities and say no to anything detracting from them.

-Firstly, we must learn to priorities our personal time.
+Firstly, we must learn to prioritise our personal time.

 The constant danger I personally face is that the ‘work of ministry’ will control me, constantly distracting my activities.
 The problem is that there is always more to do than I have time for and the danger is that I lose sight of that fundamental of all effective ministries – the importance of what God is doing within me.
 Apostle Paul’s priority was to know God, to experience the resurrection life of Jesus living through him, to actively pursue God’s stated purpose for him to grow to be like Jesus (Phil.
 3:10-14, Gal.
 1:15, 16).
 This in essence is what he urged Timothy to embrace in 1 Tim.
 6:11: ‘Pursue righteousness, godliness, faith, love and gentleness’.